 Start by grabbing an instance of Tuner and drop it on the track to be corrected and then while the track is playing you can watch where the pitch problems occur during playback.
 In the example in our video, the sample is often a little out of pitch, in the neighborhood of 20 to 30 cents sharp.
 In short, we want to correct the audio note-by-note if necessary by slicing a larger clip into smaller pieces which are tuned using the clip-level pitch controls.

 When an audio clip is selected, the clip's controls for both warping and pitch correction can be found to the left of the waveform of the sample.
 Using these controls in conjunction with Ableton's Tuner allows us to have very fine control over the pitch of individual notes.
 The cents control below the pitch knob allows control down to 1% of the difference between semitones, meaning 50 cents can be applied to sharped or flatten a note to get to the nearest semitone - a great deal of finite control over a very small amount of time if we choose to edit that way.
 This is the core task that is being automated for the producer using a premium pitch correction solution.

 The Tuner provides feedback as to how much a given note needs to be tweaked to be perfectly in pitch.
-However, it's still important the your ear is doing it's job too.
-Listen to these edits in context with other instruments playing to double check your edits and make sure that they sound correct.
-Generally speaking, its good to remember that your ear is usually more important feedback than some number on a display.
+However, it's still important that your ear is doing its job too.
+Listen to these edits in context with other instruments playing to double-check your edits and make sure that they sound correct.
+Generally speaking, it's good to remember that your ear is usually more important feedback than some number on a display.